openshift/training/beta-4-setup.md

 For a true HA implementation, one would want multiple "infra" nodes and multiple, clustered router instances.
 Look for this to be described in beta4.

+### Viewing Router Stats
+Haproxy provides a stats page that's visible on port 1936 of your router host.
+Currently the stats page is password protected with a static password, this password will be generated using a template parameter in the future, for now the password is `cEVu2hUb` and the username is `admin`.

+**Note**: Unlike OpenShift v2 this router is not specific to a given project, as such it's really intended to be viewed by cluster admins rather than project admins.

+Ensure that port 1936 is accessible and visit
+<http://admin:cEVu2hUb@ose3-master.example.com:1936> to view your router stats.

 ## The Complete Pod-Service-Route
 With a router now available, let's take a look at an entire